 - Advertising – 5% of total income

-Like I said, there are so many ways to make money with your blog.
+As I said, there are so many ways to make money with your blog.
 But sponsored posts make up more than 50% of my total income on my blog right now, AND I work a full-time job.
-I don’t tell you all of this to brag, but rather to show you what you are capable of doing too!
+I won’t tell you all of this to brag, but rather to show you what you can do too!
 If I can do it, then you can do it too.

-I was not generating a lot of traffic on my blog when I started working with brands.
-Actually, However, I got my first sponsored post when my blog reached 2k followers per month.
+I was not generating much traffic on my blog when I started working with brands.
+However, I got my first sponsored post when my blog reached 2k followers per month.
 Sponsored posts are a great way to start making money if you are new and have just created a blog.

 And I actually teach bloggers exactly how to do this in my Blogging Money Formula course.

 Blogging Money Formula

 Blogging Money Formula is an online course that shows motivated bloggers how to go from making a few (or no) dollars to earning consistent income from their blogs every single month.
 I show you how to set up the foundation you need to make REAL income with your blog to make a difference for you and your family in the long run.

 The program will teach you how to:

 - Establish yourself as a professional blogger: I’ll show you everything your blog needs to be recognized as a professional blogger.

 Get brands to reach out to you: I’ll show you what you need to set up on your blog so that brands reach out to you, as well as where to go to put yourself on their radar.

 - Build long-term relationships with brands: This way, you can get recurring business with brands instead of pitching new ones all the time.

 Write content that appeals to your audience and the brand: Because great content does not need to be either-or!